Skip to main content

 What to Include in Your Commission Agreement — Quebec (Contrat de commission)

-A comprehensive and legally valid Quebec Commission Agreement must include the following key elements to be enforceable under the CCQ:
+A thorough and legally valid Quebec Commission Agreement must include the following key elements to be enforceable under the CCQ:

 **Identification of Parties:** Full legal names, addresses, and business registration numbers (NEQ) of both the principal (mandant) and the agent (commissionnaire), and the identity and authority of all signing representatives.
 The agreement should clearly identify whether the agent is an individual (travailleur autonome) or a corporation.